-187 Separately, Chapter 5 describes how adjacent state projects that qualify under this public interest criteria scoring may comply with
+187 Separately, Chapter 5 describes how adjacent state projects that qualify under this public interest criteria scoring may comply with prevailing wage requirements found in Section 1-75(c)(1)(Q) of the IPA Act.

 In its Initial Plan, the Agency developed what it believes are reasonable proxies for each criterion.
-188 In the Final Order approving the Initial Plan on April 3, 2018 in Docket No. 17-0838, the Commission found the Agency's methodology and assumptions for considering the eligibility of RECs sourced from adjacent states to be reasonable.
+In the Final Order approving the Initial Plan on April 3, 2018 in Docket No. 17-0838, the Commission found the Agency's methodology and assumptions for considering the eligibility of RECs sourced from adjacent states to be reasonable.
 That approach remained the same for the First Revised Plan approved by the ICC on February 18, 2020 in Docket No. 19-0995, and no party contested the First Revised Plan's approach through that proceeding.
 This approach, described in more detail below, is generally unchanged in this 2022 Long-Term Plan.